All Episodes

 Some of these Republicans up on Capitol Hill are trying very hard.

-Others just want to get something done, they get credit for, regardless what the impact is.
+Others just want to get something done they get credit for, regardless what the impact is.

-That's we only need three or four Democrat votes to get that law passed.
+We only need three or four Democrat votes to get that law passed.

 There is a ruling class in Washington.